ibm-cloud-docs/power-iaas/global-replication-service.md

 Replication-enabled volumes incur the following charges:

 - A base charge for the replication capability is based on the size of the replication-enabled volume under the part number "GLOBAL_REPLICATION_STORAGE_GIGABYTE_HOURS".
-- The charges for replication-enabled volumes are two times the size of the volume against the storage part numbers based on the tier of the volume against the primary volume.
+- The replication-enabled volumes charges are two times the size of the volume against the storage part numbers.
+This is based on the tier of the volume against the primary volume.

     Auxiliary volumes are not charged separately and are part of the primary volume charges.
     {: note}